-‘How best to tackle a trip to the Whitsundays with toddlers in tow?’ pondered SUE WHITE as she prepared for a holiday adventure in this sensational part of Queensland with her tiny travel companion, Ollie.
+So I wondered as I prepared for a holiday adventure in this sensational part of Queensland with my tiny travelling companion, Ollie.

 Arriving at the BIG4 Adventure Whitsunday Resort, just a short drive out of Queensland’s Airlie Beach, I’m keenly aware that I’m not partaking in what many consider to be the ‘traditional’ Whitsunday Islands dream.
 First, I’m on the mainland, and second – well, this is a holiday park.
 Plus, I’ve not before experienced the Whitsundays with toddlers in tow.

 The unexpected resort-like amenities at 'Frog Park': A closer look

 Nonetheless, I can’t get rid of the feeling I’ve stepped into a resort of sorts.
 The holiday park known by locals as “frog park” (for the tiny green frogs that make it their home) features palm trees dotted across the 14.5ha grounds; two waterslides in a lagoon-style pool area; a great playground including not one, but two jumping pillows (one solely for littlies); a Kids Club (with Toddler Time every Tuesday – thoughtfully timed to coincide with the poolside masseuse’s weekly schedule); outdoor movies; and mini golf … no wonder it has won a swag of tourism awards.

 Reception doesn’t do much to dissolve the resort fantasy: the lobby looks deceptively hotel-like.
 In fact, when I discover how good the overall park setup is, I adjust our schedule to spend more time here rather than simply using it as a place to sleep.